 Figure 9: Runtime analysis of the presented algorithms.
-(1) Runtime of categorical sampling w.r.t. shows log-complexity ( fixed to ).
-(2) Runtime of categorical sampling w.r.t. to , linear complexity ( fixed to ).
-(3) Runtime of uniform algorithm w.r.t. ( fixed to ).
-(4) Computational cost of categorical over uniform distribution.
-Plot shows categorical divided by uniform runtime w.r.t. , and .
+(1) Runtime of categorical sampling shows log-complexity with respect to , and fixed to .
+(2) Runtime of categorical sampling has linear complexity with respect to , and fixed to .
+(3) Runtime of uniform algorithm with respect to , and fixed to .
+(4) Complexity of categorical over uniform distribution, with .

 The log-complexity of categorical sampling w.r.t. to is noticeable in plot (1).
 There is some performance trade-off when using sampling without replacement.
 It takes around ms to sample a batch of size from a dataset with million data points (which by today’s machine learning standards is a reasonably large dataset).
 Categorical sampling is around to times slower compared to uniform sampling for , as seen in plot (4).

 We discussed sampling without replacement throughout this post.
 It might not be obvious what the effect on training a neural net is.
 From a theoretical standpoint, it reduces the variance of an estimator.
 Take for example a mean estimator with .
 Using sampling without replacement, the variance of this estimator reduces to2

 where is the variance of the same estimator but with replacement sampling.